Skip to main content

 How Long Do I Have to Get My Security Deposit Back?

-Florida law requires landlords to return the security deposit within 15 days if no deductions are made.
-If deductions are necessary, a written notice must be sent within 30 days.
-To avoid any challenge, it’s often suggested that landlords return it within 14 days.
+If deductions are necessary, you must send a written notice within 30 days.
+To avoid any challenge, experts often suggest that landlords return it within 14 days and by certified mail.

 Steps for Landlords When Returning a Security Deposit